MicrosoftDocs/intellicode/docs/intellicode-visual-studio-code-completions.md

 Completions will appear after your cursor as you type, with a faded color.
 When the IntelliSense list is open, its selection is used to inform the whole-line autocompletion.

 At any time you can accept the suggestion by pressing the tab key (you will need to press it twice if the IntelliSense list is visible).
-If you don't want to accept the suggestion, you can just keep on typing or press ESC
+If you don't want to accept the suggestion, you can just keep on typing or press ESC.

 ### Snippet Completion

 ![Accepting a grey text completion with empty string automatically moves the cursor to the empty string](media/vsc-wlc-snippetcompletion.gif)

-If the whole-line autocompletion includes strings for which the model does not have a prediction for:
+If the whole-line autocompletion includes empty strings:

 1. The cursor will automatically move to the first empty string upon accepting the prediction with the TAB key.
-2. If further empty strings exist within the prediction, the TAB key will automatically move the cursor to the next empty string.
+2. If further empty strings exist within the prediction, pressing the TAB key again will automatically move the cursor to the next empty string.

 ### Enabling JavaScript/TypeScript Support